 Mossel Bay

-If you would like to try shark cage diving, I recommend you to stop at Mossel Bay.
-I had already dived with the great white sharks in Gansbaai, so I skipped Mossel Bay this time.
-You can make a day trip from Cape Town to Gansbaai but if the season is not right for sharks there, try Mossel Bay instead.
+If you want to try shark cage diving, I recommend stopping at Mossel Bay.
+I had already dived with great white sharks in Gansbaai, so I skipped Mossel Bay this time.
+You can also do a day trip from Cape Town to Gansbaai, but if the season isn’t ideal for sharks there, Mossel Bay is a great alternative.

 Read More: